apify/actor-vector-database-integrations/actors/milvus/README.md

 }
 ```

-### Save data from Website Content Crawler to Weaviate
+### Save data from Website Content Crawler to Milvus

 Data is transferred in the form of a dataset from [Website Content Crawler](https://apify.com/apify/website-content-crawler), which provides a dataset with the following output fields (truncated for brevity):